Examples of Amazon S3 bucket policies - Amazon Simple Storage Service

 Grant cross-account permissions to upload objects while ensuring that the bucket owner has full control

 The following example shows how to allow another AWS account to upload objects to your bucket while ensuring that you have full control of the uploaded objects.
 This policy grants a specific AWS account (111122223333) the ability to upload objects only if that account includes the bucket-owner-full-control canned ACL on upload.
 The StringEquals condition in the policy specifies the s3:x-amz-acl condition key to express the canned ACL requirement.
-For more information, see Amazon S3 condition key examples.
+For more information, see Policy condition keys for Amazon S3.

 Managing object access with object tagging